B2B Channel Partnerships in a Nutshell.

-Don’t take things personal by ignoring emails, “unfollowing” them on social media, talk negatively about them, or disregard the accomplishments you made together.
+Don’t take things personally by ignoring emails, “unfollowing” them on social media, talk negatively about them, or disregard the accomplishments you made together.

 Maintaining a good reputation within your industry relies on the ethical standard and class in which you display during all facets of b2b channel partnerships.

-After all, they might provide you with a profitable lead or consider reinstating their business with you all together.
+After all, they might provide you with a profitable lead or consider reinstating their business with you altogether.

 2.)
 Define The Line Between Appropriate and Invasive Communication

-Sometimes realizing you’re being a nuances rather a reliable and/or actively involved channel partner is hard to differentiate.
+Sometimes realizing you’re being a nuance rather a reliable and/or actively involved channel partner is hard to differentiate.